hasancaslan/COMP304-AirTrafficControl/README.md

 # Project 2

 ### I've implemented all parts of the project.
-However there could be a litte bug in my project.
-As time goes by, planes are accumulating in queue and in somewhere when a plane try to take off program locked.
-Because of this lock my log file cannot be created at the end but you can find my log in the console.
+However there could be a litte bug in my project.At the and of the simulation, somehow my program is locked.
+Because of lock, sometimes my log file cannot be created at the end but you can find my log in the console.

 I have included a Makefile with my project.
 It can be used to compile the code with the command in directory: ``` make planesmake ```